- ExitTrip is official tourist service of Exit and Sea Dance festival

 1. Since the camp is secured with a wire fence, are there any tickets to get in, or can anyone enter the campsite?

-Entrance and accommodation in the EXIT Village is permitted only to guests with wristbands that they receive at the reception upon arrival.
+Entrance and accommodation in the EXIT Village are permitted only to guests with wristbands that they receive at the reception upon arrival.

 2. Who takes the responsibility for items lost during safe-keeping at the reception?